jbrisbin/docker.mk/README.md

 #### Parameterizing Docker builds

-An easy way to make using `docker.mk` pay off is to template the installation of packages so that a standard set of base packages are installed and then any additional packages can be added by setting an environment variable.

 To create a `build-essential` image that can be used to build software, you might create a set of overlays like the following:

 ```